Peter Dudley scratched researching Pere Marquette off my todo list:

 After filing for bankruptcy, the reorganized company emerged as Pere Marquette Railway c.
 1915.
 During the 1920s, the company came under the control of the Van Swearingen brothers, who also controlled Chesapeake & Ohio Railway (C&O).

 PM merged with C&O June 6, 1947.
 After several more mergers, C&O became part of Chessie System during the 1970s.
 Since 1981, the line has been known as CSX Transportation.

 Most of the former Pere Marquette mileage in Michigan has been abandoned.

 |Map from SpellerWeb|

-PM ran a ferry service to Wisconsin from Ludington, MI.
+PM ran a ferry service to three towns in Wisconsin from Ludington, MI.